Chariot: Near East

 Chariot use made its way into Egypt around 1650 BC during the Hyksos invasion of Egypt and establishment of the Fourteenth Dynasty.
-In 1659 BC the Indo-European Hittites sacked Babylon, which demonstrated the superiority of chariots in antiquity.

-The chariot and horse were used extensively in Egypt by the Hyksos invaders from the 16th century BC onwards, though discoveries announced in 2013 potentially place the earliest chariot use as early as Egypt's Old Kingdom (c.
-2686–2181 BC).
+The chariot and horse were used extensively in Egypt by the Hyksos invaders from the 16th century BC onwards.
 In the remains of Egyptian and Assyrian art, there are numerous representations of chariots, which display rich ornamentation.
 The chariots of the Egyptians and Assyrians, with whom the bow was the principal arm of attack, were richly mounted with quivers full of arrows.
-The Egyptians invented the yoke saddle for their chariot horses in c.
-1500 BC.
-As a general rule, the Egyptians used chariots as mobile archery platforms; chariots always had two men, with the driver steering the chariot with his reins while the main archer aimed his bow and arrow at any targets within range.
+The Egyptians invented the yoke saddle harnessing method around 1500 BC.
+As a general rule, the Egyptians used chariots as mobile archery platforms.
+Chariots always had two men, with the driver steering the chariot with his reins while the main archer aimed his bow and arrow at any targets within range.
 The best preserved examples of Egyptian chariots are the four specimens from the tomb of Tutankhamun.
-Chariots can be pulled by two or more horses.

-Ancient Canaan and Israel

-Chariots are frequently mentioned in the Hebrew Tanakh and the Greek Old Testament, respectively, particularly by the prophets, as instruments of war or as symbols of power or glory.
-First mentioned in the story of Joseph (Genesis 50:9), "Iron chariots" are mentioned also in Joshua (17:16, 18) and Judges (1:19,4:3, 13) as weapons of the Canaanites and Israelites.
-1 Samuel 13:5 mentions chariots of the Philistines, who are sometimes identified with the Sea Peoples or early Greeks.

-Examples from The Jewish Study Bible of the Tanakh (Jewish Bible) include: